niole/housing_trend_discovery/README.md

 # TODO

-- always input address as scrape result address, maybe we should just add the location etc at scrape time also?
 - houseinfo parser will be broken...do we need tests?
 - sometimes, many of the generated addresses are not residential
 - rename houseinfo to snohomish